 “Sidley has a significant commitment to achieving greater ethnic and racial diversity within the legal profession and the firm.
 We wanted to develop a program that would widen the pipeline by helping to eliminate barriers at an earlier stage in a student’s career,” said Carter Phillips, immediate former chair of the firm’s Executive Committee.
 “Our diversity committee and staff are to be congratulated for developing this creative approach.”

-Check website for the list of newly named Scholars: www.sidleyscholars.com
+New Scholars will be announced on our website.
+Check here: sidleyscholars.com/sidley-prelaw-scholars for the list of newly named Scholars.

 Sidley Scholars will be selected on a competitive basis.
 To be considered as a Sidley Scholar, one must:

 - Be a second-semester college junior or a senior, graduating from an accredited American college in good standing no later than June 30, 2023, or be a very recent graduate of an accredited American college.

 - Submit a complete application and supporting materials by the application deadline.